 When I was growing up, my teacher had a clear progression.
 Suzuki books–Haydn C Major Concerto–Boccherini–Saint Saens–Kabelevsky–Lalo–Rococo–Elgar–Shostakovich–Dvorak–Prokofief.
 So I thought that playing a scrappy Saint-Saens was better than playing a solid Boccherini, because the Saint-Saens meant I was more advanced, and therefore, a better player.
 That is ridiculous.
 Saint-Saens didn’t sit down looking at the Boccherini score, and set out to write a piece “a bit more difficult”.
 So, while it might seem like a momentary disappointment to play a piece that you thought you had “retired”, it will serve you better to audition with a piece that you are comfortable with and will allow you to focus on the musicality, rather than “omg, I hope I make this shift!”.

-I don’t know what fingering your teacher taught you and I don’t care if you accidentally used a different fingering.
+I don’t know what fingering your teacher taught you and I don’t care if you accidentally used a 4 instead of a 1.
 I want to see that you have a fluid bow arm and can make a gorgeous, full, rich sound on your instrument.
 And no, you do NOT win extra points for playing your scale as fast as you can.
 That tells me that you are impatient and that you don’t care about your sound, and that you really want this audition to be over as soon as possible :-).